smarthomeshop/waterp1meterkit/README.md

 Check our website to view if your watermeter and energymeter is compatible: https://waterp1meterkit.nl/en

 **Important Notice:** The WaterP1MeterKit supports both Wi-Fi and Ethernet connectivity.
 Out of the box, it comes with Wi-Fi support.
 If you want to use the Ethernet port (with optional PoE), you'll need to reflash the device with the Ethernet version firmware the YAML-code and .bin file can be found in this repository.
+Please make sure you have version V1 or V2 of the kit.

 ## Features